Boulder vacation rentals

 Boulder enjoys roughly 300 days of sunshine a year, and a mild climate thanks to its high altitude.
 That means even on balmy days, you may be in for a crisp evening.
 Spring in Boulder is warm and sunny, and Pearl Street is covered in thousands of tulips.
 Summer is a busy festival season, but also brings the hottest weather, particularly in August.
 In fall the leaves change color and temperatures dip, but are usually pleasant for hiking.
 Winter is a peaceful low season, accompanied by moderate snow.
 Any time you visit you’re likely to find several events going on, celebrating ideas ranging from classical music to yoga.
 In May, international crowds gather for the hugely popular BOLDERBoulder 10k Road Race.

-What are the top things to do in Boulder?
+Top things to do in Boulder

 Head to this gorgeous park at the base of the Flatiron Mountains to tromp more than 40 miles of scenic hiking trails and get a little closer to those dramatic rock formations.
 The grounds are also home to an auditorium that hosts the Colorado Music Festival, which features international artists over six weeks in July and August.